ryan-roemer/sphinx-bootstrap-theme/_sources/README.txt

 Introduction and Demos
 ======================
-The theme is introduced and discussed in two blog posts:
+The theme is introduced and discussed in the following posts:

 * 12/09/2011 - `Twitter Bootstrap Theme for Sphinx <http://loose-bits.com/2011/12/09/sphinx-twitter-bootstrap-theme.html>`_
 * 11/19/2012 - `Sphinx Bootstrap Theme Updates - Mobile, Dropdowns, and More <http://loose-bits.com/2012/11/19/sphinx-bootstrap-theme-updates.html>`_
+* 2/12/2013 - `Sphinx Bootstrap Theme 0.1.6 - Bootstrap and Other Updates <http://loose-bits.com/2013/02/12/sphinx-bootstrap-theme-updates.html>`_

 Here is the theme in use for some of my public projects: